Does your pastor need words of encouragement? From time to time, or in tough situations, your pastor may need a little pick-me-up.

 - you should…

-Encouragement can go a long way, regardless if your pastor is doing great or struggling.
-Words can assist with confidence, motivation, and inspiration.
+Encouragement can go a long way.
+Regardless if your pastor is doing great or struggling, kind words can motivate your pastor to do better.

-If you are thinking about sharing a few words with your pastor, read our list below for some encouragement ideas.
+If you are thinking about sharing a few words of encouragement with your pastor, read our list below.

 Helpful Words Of Encouragement Every Pastor Needs To Hear